Aphilodon silvestrii

-Aphilodon silvestrii is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
+Aphilodon silvestrii, Silvestri's aphilodon, is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
 This centipede can have 67, 69, or 71 pairs of legs and is notable for its size, reaching 61 mm in length, which is among the largest sizes recorded in the genus Aphilodon.
 This species is found in Brazil.

 Discovery

 This species was first described in 2019 by the biologists Victor C. Calvanese, Antonio D. Brescovit, and Lucio Bonato.
 The original description of this species is based on a female holotype and ten paratypes (seven females and three males).
 These specimens were found in the first layers of soil, 3 to 5 cm deep, under large stones in a single locality in a park in the municipality of São Roque in the state of São Paulo in Brazil.
 The type specimens are deposited in the Instituto Butantan in the city of São Paulo in Brazil.

+Etymology

+The genus name Aphilodon comes from Ancient Greek ἀ- (a-), meaning "-less," φίλος (phílos), meaning "loving," and ὀδούς (odoús), meaning "tooth."
 This species is named for the Italian myriapodologist Filippo Silvestri.